julioacuna28/MHCP-Mini-Tutorial/README.md

 <img width="793" height="636" alt="RepositionVertices" src="https://github.com/user-attachments/assets/6d0caf1a-b321-4104-8f50-55fad9b2af98" />

-### TIP: To reposition our working view if we've moved our model with the mouse's scroll key, simply press the 1 key on the numpad to return to our working position.
+### 💡 TIP: To reposition our working view if we've moved our model with the mouse's scroll key, simply press the 1 key on the numpad to return to our working position.

 Now we'll proceed to cover the entire piece.
 To do this, we'll switch to solid mode and, while in edit mode, select the front face.
 Once we have it selected, press the **E key** (which means we're extruding outwards in this case) and then press **G** to reposition the vertices on the model.
 We'll repeat this step three times, and the result should be as follows.

-### TIP: If you want to reposition vertices without adding new ones to the model, select the vertices first, then press G twice to place them where you think they'll fit over your model.
+### 💡 TIPS: If you want to reposition vertices without adding new ones to the model, select the vertices first, then press G twice to place them where you think they'll fit over your model.
 Finally, press Enter again.
 You'll see how the cursor changes in Blender.

 Now we need to adjust how wide we want our model to be.
 To make it smaller, we'll scale it by pressing **S + Y** (scale along the Y axis only).
 The result should be as follows.
 Then, we'll press 1 again on the numpad to add new meshes to cover other parts of the model.